Only way back for PTI is if it offers earnest apology, forgoes politics of anarchy: DG ISPR

-Inter-Services Public Relations (ISPR) Director General (DG) Maj-Gen Ahmed Sharif on Tuesday said that any dialogue with the PTI can happen only if it “earnestly apologises in front of the nation” and promises to adopt “constructive politics” and forgoes “politics of anarchy”.
+Inter Services Public Relations (ISPR) Director General (DG) Maj-Gen Ahmed Sharif on Tuesday said that any dialogue with the PTI could happen only if it “earnestly apologises in front of the nation”, promises to adopt “constructive politics” and forgoes “politics of anarchy”.

 The DG ISPR made the remarks in a lengthy press conference in Rawalpindi just two days before May 9 — a day that holds significant importance in the country’s political landscape as it was on this day last year when military installations came under attack following PTI founder Imran Khan’s arrest, which formed the basis of a severe state crackdown against him and his party.

-“In any case, such dialogues should take place between political parties.
+“In any case, such dialogue should take place between political parties.
 It is not appropriate for the army to be involved.”

-Earlier in the session, Gen Sharif was also asked about May 9, to which he said: “Firstly, May 9 is not just the Pak Army’s case but the entire country.
+Earlier in the session, Gen Sharif was also asked about May 9, to which he said: “Firstly, May 9 is not just the Pakistan Army’s case but the entire country’s.

 “If, in any country, an attack is launched on its army, symbols of its martyrs are insulted, its founder’s house is set on fire, hatred is created between its army and public, and if the people behind it are not brought to justice, then there is a question mark on that country’s justice system.

 “Nothing is hidden about May 9.
-The public and the army and we all have irrefutable evidence.
-All of us saw this incident unfolding, we all saw how everyone was [brainwashed] against the army, its leadership, agencies, institutions through lies and propaganda.”
+The public, the army and we all have irrefutable evidence.
+All of us saw this incident unfolding, we all saw how everyone was [brainwashed] against the army, its leadership, agencies and institutions through lies and propaganda.”

 The army official said that on May 9, “some political leaders” issued orders to their supporters to selectively target military installations.